christophgil/ZIPsFS/README.md

 ## fail-safe
 - Root folders can be marked as less reliable  by starting the absolute file path with two slashes instead of one.
 This is in analogy to remote  paths  in Windows - so-called UNCs.
   ZIPsFS queries all remote root folders periodically and if a remote file system is not responding, it will be skipped.

-- We use a  remote storage which   can be mounted from different nodes.
-When one becomes unavailable, ZIPsFS  tries the next one.
-To take advantage of this automatism, the path must follow the pattern  (strict upper/lower case)  "../EquiValent/123".
-If the path is working  ZIPsFS will automatically  try "/EquiValent/124" and "/EquiValent/125".

 ## Adaptations to the file tree